Do Rottweilers Bark A Lot: Temperament Traits Only Rottie Owners Know

 As Science Alert explains, out of a list of 79 purebred dog breeds, Rottweilers ranked as the ninth most intelligent breed in terms of being able to learn, master, and repeat a command in less than five tries.

 What does this mean as far as your Rottweiler’s barking is concerned?
-It means that if your Rottie is barking, there is always going to be a reason.
+It means that if your Rottie is barking, there will always be a reason.

 However, your dog’s reason for barking may not always be immediately obvious to you.
 Here, it can help to learn about some of the most common reasons why Rottweilers will decide to bark.